Kentucky Layoffs — February 2024

 |---|---|---|---|---|

-The most significant filing came from Wolverine Worldwide 502 at its Kentucky facility, reporting 150 affected workers.
-Wolverine Worldwide 502 followed with 150 workers.
+Topping the list was Wolverine Worldwide 502 at its Louisville facility, reporting 150 affected workers.

-The numbers illustrate a mixed picture for Kentucky's labor market, with activity diverging between monthly and annual comparisons.
-The Other sector warrants close attention heading into the next period.
+These figures highlight a mixed picture for Kentucky's labor market, with activity diverging between monthly and annual comparisons.

 This analysis is based on official WARN Act filings reported by Kentucky.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Kentucky WARN notices, browse layoffs by state, or download the full dataset.